Emotion and Economics

-This is a documentary film of an event curated by Constantine Gras as part of the Portobello Film Festival, 2019.
+This is a documentary film of an event curated by Constantine Gras that won a special distinction prize at the Portobello Film Festival, 2019.
 It celebrated the history of the Gate Cinema, Notting Hill, London from 1911 to the present day.
 A narrator told the story of emotional creativity in the world of boom and bust capitalism.
 A monster mash-up of films included silent shorts, extracts from the films of British film star, Robert Donat, and art house cinema of the 1970s.

 The Electric Palace - Silent Years (1911 - 1931)